Advanced Cardiac Life Support 2-Day Initial Course

-AHA’s ACLS Course has been updated to reflect new science in the 2015 American Heart Association Guidelines Update for CPR and Emergency Cardiovascular Care.
+AHA’s ACLS Course has been updated to reflect new science in the 2020 American Heart Association Guidelines Update for CPR and Emergency Cardiovascular Care.
 This course builds on the foundation of lifesaving BLS skills, emphasizing the importance of continuous, high-quality CPR.

 Upon successful completion of this course, learners should be able to: Recognize and initiate early management of peri-arrest conditions that may result in cardiac arrest or complicate resuscitation outcome; Demonstrate proficiency in providing BLS care, including prioritizing chest compressions and integrating AED use; Manage cardiac arrest until return of spontaneous circulation, termination of resuscitation, or transfer of care; Identify and treat ischemic chest pain and expedite the care of patients with acute coronary syndromes; Demonstrate effective communication as a member or leader of a resuscitation team and recognize the impact of team dynamics on overall team performance.

 16 hours of CE credit are awarded upon successful completion of the two day course.
-Students receive an American Heart Association completion card which is valid for two years.
+Students will receive an American Heart Association completion card which is valid for two years.

 Use of American Heart Association materials in an educational course does not represent course sponsorship by the American Heart Association.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the Association.